Tax return queries

 If you've paid too much tax because of your own mistake – such as not claiming an allowance you're entitled to – you can correct you tax return within the first year of filing it.
 You can still reclaim overpayments within four years of the end of the tax year for which you're claiming.

-Find out more: Late tax returns and penalties for mistakes - see our list of errors to avoid
+Find out more: late tax returns and penalties for mistakes - our list of errors to avoid